ValeriaKharchenko/social_network/README.md

     [ TO DO ]   1.
 Function to Intialize all loged in user data to store on login (posts,followers,groups,notifications,profile data, etc..)  +  Websocket.connect functionality
     [ TO DO ]   2.
 Function to Revert all initialized user data data from store on logout  (posts,followers,groups,notifications,profile data, etc..)  +  Websocket.close functionality
     [ TO DO ]   3.
-Check if old user from store is still needed, delete if not (new branch + testing)
+Check if old user from store is still needed, delete if not (new branch + testing) [ TO DO ]   4.
+Follow/UnFollow button bug (need to click 2 times, before button is changing)